-A Fund may engage in repurchase agreements with banks or broker-dealers.
+A Fund may engage in repurchase agreements with banks or broker-dealers subject to the conditions and limits set out in the Central Bank's Rulebook.
 A repurchase agreement is an investment in which the relevant Fund sells ownership of securities and agrees to repurchase the securities at a future time and set price.
 Repurchase agreements involve certain risks in the event of default by the other party.